JohnCoene/linne/index.md

 ## Example

-Using linne to place a logo in the top right of the app.
+Using linne to place a floating logo in the top right of a shiny app.

 ```r
 library(shiny)